-Place Marketing Strategy Exeter Economy 2012-16 Description Objectives Relevant Priorities reinforce Exeter's reputation as the regional capital and principal economy south west of Bristol for attracting investment, successful businesses and skilled workers Reinforce the area's reputation for having a leading combination of retail, heritage and cultural experiences in an outstanding environment Attract new employers and particularly more knowledge-based internationally know services.
-There is a r and hidden brands i internationally know services.
-There is a r and hidden brands i Sectors which contri reputation and grow Professional, Scienti There is currently no readily identifiable iconic or internationally known buildings, products or services.
-There is a need for the promotion of visible and hidden brands in Exeter reputation for having a leading combination of retail, heritage and cultural experiences in an outstanding and particularly more knowledge-based businesses and entrepreneurs into the Sectors which contribute to Exeter's regional capital reputation and grow Exeter's economy are; Professional, Scientific and Technology sectors, retail sector and the public sector Attract and retain skilled workers and graduates Attraction of additional skilled workers and increase of retention of graduates
+Place Marketing Strategy Exeter Economy 2012-16 Description Objectives Relevant Priorities To establish and reinforce Exeter's reputation as the regional capital and principal economy south west of Bristol for attracting investment, successful businesses and skilled workers Secure commercial and public sector investment to reinforce Exeter's position as one of the main "power houses" of the South West economy There is currently no readily identifiable iconic or internationally known buildings, products or services.
+There is a need for the promotion of visible and hidden brands in Exeter Reinforce the area's reputation for having a leading combination of retail, heritage and cultural experiences in an outstanding environment Attract new employers and particularly more knowledge-based businesses and entrepreneurs into the city's economy Sectors which contribute to Exeter's regional capital reputation and grow Exeter's economy are; Professional, Scientific and Technology sectors, retail sector and the public sector Attract and retain skilled workers and graduates Attraction of additional skilled workers and increase of retention of graduates

-Exeter Cultural Action Plan 2013-15 Description Objectives Relevant Priorities A live working document which outlines the strategic actions and activities intended to improve the cultural sector in Exeter To develop a vibrant cultural economy - Exeter as a cultural destination Development of internal networking events to enable different parts of the cultural sector to join up more effectively To develop cultural opportunities and experiences Develop and support more opportunities for cultural programmes connected to the well-being agenda such as ageing, dementia, homelessness and social exclusion To enable wide and diverse engagement with the cultural sector To develop a better and more qualified pool of volunteers interested in cultural events.
+Exeter Cultural Actio Exeter Cultural Action Plan 2013-15 Description Objectives Relevant Priorities A live working document which outlines the strategic actions and activities intended to improve the cultural sector in Exeter To develop a vibrant cultural economy - Exeter as a cultural destination Development of internal networking events to enable different parts of the cultural sector to join up more effectively To develop cultural opportunities and experiences Develop and support more opportunities for cultural programmes connected to the well-being agenda such as ageing, dementia, homelessness and social exclusion To enable wide and diverse engagement with the cultural sector To develop a better and more qualified pool of volunteers interested in cultural events.
 This will help support larger scale events generated by small organisations with limited infrastructures.
 It will also provide a central place to access volunteers.
 To build a stronger, more confident cultural sector Develop a structured programme for progression routes for young people and cultural workers within the city that includes internships, mentoring, apprenticeships, master classes and discussion forums.
 Key partners include University of Exeter (UoE) and Exeter College